dstl/Stone-Soup/liverpool-walk-tutorial/source/installation.rst

 *************
 Once installed, extensions must be configured to operate in the desired manner.
 This can be done as follows:

 1. Go to ```File > Preferences > Settings```.
-This opens up a GUI based Settings editor.
+2. In newer versions of VS Code, this opens up a GUI based ``Settings`` editor tab.
+If this is the case go to Step 3.
+For MWS machines, skip to Step 4.
-2. VS Code settings are stored in JSON files.
-In the top-right corner of the Settings tab, click on the button depicting a ```{}``` symbol to view the underlying JSON files.
+3. In the top-right corner of the Settings tab, click on the button depicting a ```{}``` symbol to view the underlying JSON files.
-3. On the right half of tab that opens up, make sure that the "USER SETTINGS" tab is selected.
+4. On the right half of tab that opens up, make sure that the "USER SETTINGS" tab is selected.
-4. Copy and paste the following settings in the provided editor window:
+5. Copy and paste the following settings in the provided editor window:

     .. code::